Neel14-stack/Assignment/DWH/hadoop.md

   - but in case of bucketing we can sepficy number of colunns for division
   - buckeitng tries to make a uniform data
   - partitioning is map only job, while bucketing is map reduce job

+## AVRO TABLE
+  - by default avro table cannt handle NULL values
+  - to make it work, we have to create another table with taking care of NULL value